bottiger/Blog_Basic/README.md

 and migrate your database

     rake db:migrate

-edit the following file, and add your github application keys

-    config/initializers/blog_omniauth.rb

 Now adjust config/routes.rb for your desired path and config/blog_basic.yml for the rest of the configuration